 In Chad, negotiations have been continuing on whether to split the country into a federation to end the long civil war.

-In Chad, negotiations have been continuing on whether to split the country into a federation to end the long civil war.
+Background: In Chad, negotiations have been continuing on whether to split the country into a federation to end the long civil war.
 A ceasefire and truce was signed on Monday (19 February) in the capital of N'Djamena by the rebellious guerrilla forces of Prime Minister Hissen Habre and the troops of President Felix Malloum.
 At the end of the week (23 February), the ceasefire was till being observed.

 SYNOPSIS: This film, taken in N'Djamena on February the twelfth, the day fighting began, is the first depicting the initial action to have come out of the country.
 Reports said Prime Minister Habre's thousand-strong force had attacked Cahd's national radio station and airport.
 Retaliating government helicopters dropped incendiary bombs on Monsieur Habre's residence.